Some golfers insist that golf is a game and not a sport. Those golfers are not over sixty.

 The first amendment guarantees us freedom of association.
 You and I can have a private club and exclude Sally.
 But once our private club starts advertising and charging fees, we have to admit people regardless of race, creed or sex, although we can still discriminate based on fatness, poverty or bad reputation.

-The Spokane Country Club adapted to modern public accommodation laws, raising its prices as it admitted black, women and Jewish doctors in residency at Sacred Heart hoping they would never have enough time to come out and play a round.
+The Spokane Country Club adapted to modern public accommodation laws, raising its prices as it admitted black and Jewish women doctors in residency at Sacred Heart hoping they would never have enough time to come out and play a round.

 But the club has reserved certain tee times for men only.
 For decades, male doctors, lawyers, and even a few preachers were hard to find in Spokane on Wednesday afternoons, because they had the Spokane Country Club to themselves.